MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/New-MailboxExportRequest.md

 ```

 ## DESCRIPTION
 You can create more than one mailbox export request per mailbox, and each mailbox export request must have a unique name.
 Microsoft Exchange automatically generates up to 10 unique names for a mailbox export request.
 However, to create more than 10 export requests for a mailbox, you need to specify a unique name when creating the export request.
-You can remove existing export requests with the Remove-MailboxExportRequest cmdlet before starting a new request with the default request name \<alias\>\\MailboxExportX (where X = 0-9).
+You can remove existing export requests with the Remove-MailboxExportRequest cmdlet before starting a new request with the default request name Alias\MailboxExportX (where X = 0-9).

 You need to be assigned permissions before you can run this cmdlet.
 Although this topic lists all parameters for the cmdlet, you may not have access to some parameters if they're not included in the permissions assigned to you.
 To find the permissions required to run any cmdlet or parameter in your organization, see Find the permissions required to run any Exchange cmdlet (https://technet.microsoft.com/library/mt432940.aspx).